Sentencing Commonwealth offenders

 Probable effect of sentence on offender’s family or dependants: s 16A(2)(p)

-Section 16A(2)(p) requires the court to take into account the probable effect of a sentence on an offender’s family or dependents, and the hardship contemplated by the provision need not be exceptional: Totaan v R [2022] NSWCCA 75 (5 judge-bench) at [81]–[83] overruling R v Sinclair (1990) 51 A Crim R 418 and the cases which followed, including those of the Court of Criminal Appeal.
+Section 16A(2)(p) requires the court to take into account the probable effect of a sentence on an offender’s family or dependants, and the hardship contemplated by the provision need not be exceptional: Totaan v R [2022] NSWCCA 75 (5 judge-bench) at [81]–[83] overruling R v Sinclair (1990) 51 A Crim R 418 and the cases which followed, including those of the Court of Criminal Appeal.

 “Family” is defined in ss 16(1), 16A(4) and includes a de facto partner, a child of the victim, or anyone else who would be a member of the person’s family if the de facto partner or child is taken to be a member of the person’s family: s 16A(4).